A reader's guide · the framework in 300 words · four entry routes

 Reality Check — Three Tiers of Plausibility.
 The calibration tool.
 Forty of the trilogy's concepts sorted into established science (Tier 1), the growing edge (Tier 2), and beyond current science (Tier 3) — each with a 2–3 sentence note and a pointer to where it lives in the books.
 Read this last if you want to know which parts of the trilogy you can take to the bank, which parts are the field in motion, and which parts are the imaginative reach.

-The route: GlitchesSimulation HypothesisWave FunctionReality CheckSynthesisAnima.
-About five hours of reading.
+The route: GlitchesSimulation HypothesisWave FunctionGnosis, the Pleroma, and the FieldReality CheckSynthesisAnima.
+About six hours of reading.
 The trilogy itself comes after.

 The trilogy is not only a philosophy; it is a sensibility.
 The Watch & Listen page is what that sensibility sounds like: Buckley's Hallelujah taken apart by pitch analysis, Scriabin's chord that refuses to resolve, Ligeti's micropolyphony from the monolith scenes of 2001, Grisey's spectral architecture, Dolores Catherino's polychromatic music with 100+ notes per octave.
 The page is not optional reading.
 The receiver-model claim that frequency is the language the field speaks is hearable in a way the synthesis essay alone cannot make audible.

-Three pages on the site translate the central claims into something you can manipulate.
+Four pages on the site translate the central claims into something you can manipulate.
 The φ-spiral page has a slider that morphs a logarithmic spiral through different growth rates and snaps to φ — the geometry under phyllotaxis, the cochlea, and the trilogy's antenna metaphor.
 The tunings page plays five different tunings of the note C through your speakers so the trilogy's frequency claim becomes audible rather than merely argued.
 The paradigm-shift timeline plots a century of physics, consciousness science, and contemplative-tradition entries on three parallel tracks so the convergence is visible at a glance.
+Drone Meditations ↗ is the iPhone companion app — a four-oscillator drone synth with live Chladni visualisation; the trilogy's own φ-tuned C (266.67 Hz) is the standing wave the app's icon is built on.

 ← Back to the books